unevens/oversimple/README.md

 ## Documentation

-The documentation can be generated with [Doxygen](http://doxygen.nl/) running
+The documentation, available at https://unevens.github.io/oversimple/, can be generated with [Doxygen](http://doxygen.nl/) running

 ```bash
 $ doxygen doxyfile.txt